taimuri99/MechaCar_Statistical_Analysis/README.md

 Foe each metric we will perform each hypothesis testing to see its performance compared to the competitors.

-- The null hypothesis is that MechaCar has better metric performance than its competitors.
+- The null hypothesis is that MechaCar has the same metric performance as its competitors.
-- The alternative hypothesis is that MechaCar does not have better metric performance than its competitors.
+- The alternative hypothesis is that MechaCar does not have the same metric performance as its competitors and has better or worse performance.

 ### What statistical test would you use to test the hypothesis?
 And why?

 We will use the Anova test which is a generalisation of the Two-Sample t-Test beyond two datasets.
 The Anova test will be used to test the means of different sample groups to see if they are statistically similar or dissimilar.
-Our aim is to see if datasets of different car types for different metrics are if dissimilar, are better or worse.
-This would allow us to individually see the performance of our key metrics or key factors for user popularity as compared to the competition in the automotive industry.
+Our aim is to see if datasets of different car types for different metrics are dissimilar.
+If they are dissimlar, are they better or worse?
+This would allow us to individually see the performance of our key metrics or key factors for user popularity compared to the competition in the automotive industry.

 ### What data is needed to run the statistical test?

-We would need datasets for different types of cars for all metrics as mentioned for testing from different competitors.
+We would need datasets for different types of cars for all metrics for testing, from different competitors.
 These datasets would then be compared using Anova.